Future Energy eNews IntegrityResearchInstitute.org Mar. 8, 2006 |

 researching diamond chips in several projects.
 This property means that

-diamond chips can work at a much higher frequency or faster speed and be
+diamond chips can work at a much higher frequency or faster speed

 placed in a high-temperature environment, such as a vehicle's engine.